Skip to main content

 Pi4B/3B+/3B/3A+ Hardware Connection

-1. Use the "DSI-Cable-12cm" cable to connect the DSI port of the display to the 15PIN DSI port of the Raspberry Pi board.
+1. Use the "DSI-Cable-12cm" cable to connect the DSI interface of the display to the 15PIN DSI interface of the Raspberry Pi board.

-2. Use the "GPIO connection cable" to connect the power connector of the display to the 5V GND pin header of the Raspberry Pi board.
+2. Use the "GPIO cable" to connect the power interface of the display to the 5V GND pin header of the Raspberry Pi board.

 DSI Screen Hardware Connection